Meyer Lansky: Cuban Revolution and flight to Bahamas (1959 and the 1960s)

-Lansky sought compensation for losses in Cuba from the U.S. government.
+After the revolution, Lansky sought compensation for losses in Cuba from the U.S. government.

-Sexual blackmail operations and J. Edgar Hoover

-Lansky is credited with having "controlled" compromising pictures of a sexual nature featuring former FBI director, J. Edgar Hoover with his longtime aide, Clyde Tolson.
-In his book, Official and Confidential: The Secret Life of J. Edgar Hoover, biographer Anthony Summers cites multiple primary sources regarding Lansky's use of blackmail to gain influence with politicians, policemen and judges.
-One such stage for the acquisition of blackmail materials were orgies held by late attorney and Lansky protégé, Roy Cohn, and liquor magnate, Lewis Rosenstiel, who had lasting ties with the Mafia from his bootleg operations during Prohibition.

-The release of FBI files on Lansky revealed extensive monitoring and investigation, which makes it harder to explain why Lansky was not pursued to conviction, unless he successfully evaded it by blackmail.
-Cohn copied this model of blackmail to control politicians and evade conviction himself.

-Attempted emigration and trial
+Attempted emigration and trial (1970–72)

 In 1970, Lansky fled to Herzliya Pituah, Israel, to escape federal tax evasion charges in the United States.
-At the time Israeli law did not permit the extradition of Jews and under the Law of Return, any Jew may legally settle in the State of Israel.
-The Israeli government reserved discretion to exclude Jews with a criminal past from permanently settling in the country.
+He was a strong sympathizer with Israel.
+At the time Israeli law did not permit the extradition of Israeli citizens, and under the Law of Return, any Jew could legally settle in Israel and naturalize.
+The Israeli government reserved the right to exclude Jews with a criminal past from settling in the country.
 Two years after his arrival, Lansky was deported back to the U.S. The federal government brought Lansky to trial with the testimony of loan shark Vincent "Fat Vinnie" Teresa.
-Lansky was acquitted in 1974.
+Lansky was acquitted in 1973.

-Death
+Personal life and death

+In 1929 Lansky married Anna Citron, with whom he had three children, before divorcing in 1946.
+In 1948 he married Thelma Schwartz.

+Lansky retired in Miami and spent his last 10 years quietly at his home in Miami Beach, Florida.
+He died of lung cancer on January 15, 1983, aged 80.